Schedule a recording

 If you are a member of a Non-academic Department and are not supported by an Ed-Tech team or Learning Technologist, you can submit a Scheduled Recording request to ICT using the Scheduled Recording Request form.

 - Completing this form will raise a Service Now request to create a scheduled recording in Panopto.

-- Please allow 48 hours after submitting for the request to be processed.
+- Please allow 2 working days after submitting for the request to be processed.

 - Scheduled recordings will only be accepted by members of staff with the Creator role in Panopto.